Syedaaneesa/home-improvement/README.md

 ---

 ## 🧱 Key Features
-Crafted custom Elementor layouts for the Home, About, Services, Gallery, and Contact pages
+Designed custom Elementor layouts for the Home, About, Services, Gallery, and Contact pages

-Developed a unified interface for smooth and intuitive navigation
+Established a cohesive interface to deliver smooth, intuitive site navigation

-Built a fully responsive design optimized for desktop, tablet, and mobile devices
+Implemented a fully responsive layout optimized for desktop, tablet, and mobile devices

-Optimized media assets to enhance loading speed and overall performance
+Optimized images and media assets to improve load times and overall performance

-Created reusable design components to ensure flexibility and future scalability
+Developed reusable design components to support flexibility and future scalability

 Modern design style with clean typography and visual balance
 ---